mvrzan/salesforce-data-cloud-consent-api/ReadMe.md

 npm run dev
 ```

 This will automatically run the Fastify development server.
 Your app will run on `http://127.0.0.1:3000`.
+The user interface will be available at `http://127.0.0.1:3000/ConfigurationScreen`.

 When you make changes to your code, the server will automatically restart to fetch new changes.